Leandro-Bertoluzzi/remote-cnc/docs/desktop/deployment.md

 You can copy them by using [rsync](https://www.raspberrypi.com/documentation/computers/remote-access.html#using-rsync) or a FTP client like [FileZilla](https://docs.digitalocean.com/products/droplets/how-to/transfer-files/).

-# Update requirements
+# Update dependencies

-In case you updated the `requirements` file:
+In case you updated the dependencies:

 ```bash
 # If you haven't, enter the project folder and activate the environment